 2. Evergreen Branches and Boughs

-Fresh or artificial evergreen boughs are flexible and may be used in planters, draped over railings, or hanging over doorways for that very natural, woodland feel.
+Fresh or artificial evergreen boughs are flexible and may be used in planters, draped over railings, or hanging over doorways for that natural, woodland feel.
+Consider artificial evergreen picks, pre-lit bough arrangements, or outdoor Christmas planters that offer long-lasting greenery.

 3. Citrus Elements for Brightness